-Prior to the Asset Sale to Cardinal Health 414 in March 2017, all of our material assets were pledged as collateral for our borrowings under the Term Loan Agreement (the "CRG Loan Agreement") with CRG.
-In addition to the security interest in our assets, the CRG Loan Agreement carried covenants that imposed significant requirements on us.
+Prior to the Asset Sale to Cardinal Health 414 in March 2017, all of our material assets were pledged as collateral for our borrowings under our Term Loan Agreement with Capital Royalty Partners II L.P. and certain of its affiliates (collectively, "CRG") (the "CRG Loan Agreement").
+In addition to the security interest in our assets, the CRG Loan Agreement included covenants that imposed significant requirements on us.
 An event of default would have entitled CRG to accelerate the maturity of our indebtedness, increase the interest rate from 14% to the default rate of 18% per annum, and invoke other remedies available to CRG under the loan agreement and the related security agreement.
 During the course of 2016, CRG alleged multiple claims of default on the CRG Loan Agreement, and filed suit in the District Court of Harris County, Texas.
 On June 22, 2016, CRG exercised control over one of the Company's primary bank accounts and took possession of \$4.1 million that was on deposit.